termitt64/hacs-pv-forecast/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
-I'm not even kidding.

 ## Use a Consistent Coding Style